These 32 Easy Recipes For St.Patrick's Day will help you expand your horizons regarding Irish foods that are traditionally cooked for this day.

 There are only a few more days until St. Patrick's Day.

 While going out to celebrate is fun, and many Americans will embrace the day as an opportunity to become Irish for a day, many of you might choose or have to stay home instead.

 If you are like me, you probably think that celebrating at home is a better idea.
 I do not drink much, but I do love to enjoy good food.

-What exactly is Irish food?
+What exactly is St. Patrick's Day?

 However, the story of Irish food is much richer and more varied than these stereotypes.
-It is all about food in season, simply cooked and delicious.
+It is all about food in season, cooked and delicious.

 I hope you find something new to make this year besides the recipes you already have in your repertoire.